Flu Vaccine Information and Ordering

 - Routine annual influenza vaccination of all persons aged 6 months and older continues to be recommended.

-The 2014-2015 trivalent vaccine strains are: an A/California/7/2009 (H1N1)-like virus, an H3N2 virus antigenically like the cell-propagated prototype virus A/Victoria/361/2011, and a B/Massachusetts/2/2012-like virus.
-Quadrivalent vaccines will include an additional vaccine virus, a B/Brisbane/60/2008-like virus.
+The 2015-2016 trivalent vaccine strains are: an A/California/7/2009 (H1N1)pdm09-like virus, an A/Switzerland/9715293/2013 (H3N2)-like virus, and a B/Phuket/3073/2013-like virus (this is a B/Yamagata lineage virus).
+In addition to the three strains in the trivalent vaccine, the quadrivalent vaccine also protects against B/Brisbane/60/2008-like (Victoria lineage) virus component.
 You can review the detailed information in table format here.
 This information has also been compiled by the California Department of Public Health to reflect rules and regulations specific to California in downloadable PDF format.

 Rules and Regulations